-The Board conducts an annual evaluation on key Board- and committee-related issues that has proven to be a beneficial tool in the process of continuous improvement in Board and committee functioning and communication.
-This practice has also proven to be an effective catalyst for candid discussion and open dialog on emerging issues facing the utility industry, the Company, and the Board as a whole.
-The Board has conducted an annual evaluation since 2002.
+The Board conducts an annual evaluation on key Board- and committee-related issues, an exercise that has been practiced since 2002.
+The annual evaluation has proven to be a beneficial tool in the process of continuous improvement in Board and committee functioning and communication.
+The evaluation is specifically designed to provide a platform for qualitative expression of thoughts and opinions, as well as a catalyst for candid discussion and open dialog on current and emerging issues facing the utility industry, the Board as a whole, any committee(s) served upon, matters of strategic importance to the Company, as well as self-evaluation with regard to skills and expertise.
+In 2016, all Directors participated in the annual evaluation, which was conducted in the fourth quarter.
+Responses were discussed in executive session in January 2017.